arnowelzel/comment-reply-email-notification/readme.txt

 The GDPR checkbox label can be changed with the `cren_gdpr_checkbox_label` filter.
 This way you can update the text to your taste and keep the plugin updated.

 == Changelog ==
+= 1.13.0 =
+* Updated compatibility information for WordPress 5.8.
 = 1.12.0 =
 * Reverted renaming of main plugin file to avoid potential update issues = 1.11.0 =